sigurdschneider/lvc/README.md

     make TransVal/transval.v

+This file contains the proof of the main theorem of the thesis.

 Below is the original content of the README file from Sigurd Schneider that explains the necessary steps to build the full LVC project.